 The Morrisville Chamber of Commerce advocates for businesses primarily at the local level and, as needed, at the state and federal level.
-The Chamber uses three guiding principles in considering taking positions on issues.
+The Morrisville Chamber’s legislative agenda supports a competitive economic climate while promoting growth and job creation.
+The Chamber uses three guiding principles when considering taking positions on issues.

 Principle 1: Maintain and grow opportunities for Morrisville businesses

-Principle 3: Manage growth and support infrastructure improvements so that the marketability of the area is maintained and improved
+Principle 3: Manage growth and support infrastructure improvements to improve the marketability of the area